Aug 27, 2020

 JAD: And nothing was really happening for her except for the prickly feelings on her tongue.
 But then there was this moment.

-EMILIE GOSSIAUX: Ed had this really long styrofoam rod and he flashed it in front of me.
+EMILIE GOSSIAUX: Ed had this really long Styrofoam rod and he flashed it in front of me.
 He moved it up and down in front of my face.
 And I was like, "Oh my God, what was that?"

 JAD: Suddenly she says she just saw it.